 - An interruption in the largest artery in the body or aorta.

-- Abnormalities in the large blood vessels which leads to or from the heart.
+- Abnormalities in the large blood vessels lead to or from the heart.

 - Issues with the heart valves and these are the flaps in the heart which ensure that flow of blood is in the right direction.